 Consistency is Key

 When you take CBD oil, you should drop it under your tongue and hold it there for about 60 seconds.
 In doing this, you are allowing the CBD to enter into the bloodstream after it passes through the thin membrane under the tongue.
-As far as eating or not eating with CBD is concerned, you should never take CBD oil on an empty stomach.
-You should always take CBD after you have had food in your system.
-In fact, it’s highly recommended that CBD be taken after you’ve eaten.
+As far as eating or not eating with CBD is concerned, you should take CBD oil on a relatively empty stomach.

-Most reputable brands use medium-chain triglycerides in the creation of their CBD oil products because CBD binds well to these fat-rich oils, making them better metabolized through the liver.
-When you eat foods that contain medium-chain triglycerides and long-chain triglycerides, this will help to boost the bioavailability of CBD within the body.
+Most reputable brands, such as FAB CBD, use medium-chain triglycerides in the creation of their CBD oil products because CBD binds well to these fat-rich oils, making them better metabolized through the liver.
+While FAB uses MCT derived from sources like Coconut Oil, there are a variety of foods that contain medium-chain triglycerides and long-chain triglycerides which help to boost the bioavailability of CBD within the body.

 - Olive Oil